jhartz/masterchess/readme.md

 This is a graphical interface for the MasterChess module written in wxPython.

 Just run `python MasterChessGUI.py` to run it.
-(For more details, see "Building the MasterChess GUI")
+(For more details, see the OS-specific info in "Building the MasterChess GUI.")

 ## Building the MasterChess GUI